Effect of Tracking Authentic Video Clips on the Enhancing of Comprehensibility and Intelligibility of L2 Speech: A Mixed-Methods-Approach

 Tracing the material basis of Japanese in Oahu’s linguistic landscape

-Presenters: Christina Higgins, Professor in Second Language Studies, UHM; & Maiko Ikeda, PhD Student in East Asian Languages and Literature – Japanese Section, UHM
+Presenters: Christina Higgins, Professor of Second Language Studies, UHM; & Maiko Ikeda, PhD Student in East Asian Languages and Literature – Japanese Section, UHM

 This presentation discusses some preliminary results from an ongoingresearch project on Oahu that examines the spread of Japanese in the linguistic landscape of touristic spaces.
 We begin by documenting the presence of Japanese in written forms on public signage, drawing attention to the ways that Japanese is becoming increasingly prominent in areas such as Kailua, where tourism activities have also become a more visible aspect in public space since 2010.
 We report on the ways that Japanese appears alongside English and other languages on signs, with consideration of its complementary and supplementary status on signs and its semiotic values.
 We also report on the ways that spatial repertoires of speakers has changed due to the flows of tourists out of Waikiki, based on our observations and interviews with shopkeepers, restaurant workers, and residents, who report having learned various degrees of Japanese to interact successfully with Japanese tourists.
 We then consider the material basis of the spread of Japanese by tracing how Japanese celebrities, guidebooks for Japanese tourists, and trolley buses work to produce new forms of language in public space.